Best Haircuts for Oblong Face Men 2026: Strategic Styling Guide for Queens NYC

 How much do oblong face haircuts cost in Queens NYC?

 Haircuts for oblong face men in Queens typically cost $35-45 depending on complexity.
 Simple styles (Caesar cuts, crew cuts): $30-35.
 Strategic fades with texture (textured crops, side parts): $35-40.
 Advanced cuts requiring precision (layered styles, custom fades): $40-50.
-At Therapeutic Cuts in Flushing, most oblong-optimized haircuts are $35-40 with face-shape consultation included.
+At Therapeutic Cuts in Rego Park, most oblong-optimized haircuts are $35-40 with face-shape consultation included.

 Should oblong faces have beards?